-Step 2 - Vesting and distribution of underlying common shares:
+Step 2 - Vesting and distribution of underlying common shares or cash:

-When the RSAs or DSUs vest, report an acquisition of the relevant number of underlying common shares as one transaction.
+When the RSAs or DSUs vest and are settled in underlying common shares, report an acquisition of the relevant number of underlying common shares as one transaction.
 You will also need to report a disposition of the corresponding number of the RSAs or DSUs, using the same code, as another transaction.